chariotsofiron/chariotsofiron.github.io/content/01-macos.md

 # Clean start

-I factory reset my computer once a year to
+I factory reset my computer once a year in order to
 - test my backup strategies
 - consider which tools and applications I still like using in my workflow
 - clear out loose files and cruft that have accumulated on my system
+- upgrade the operating system without breaking things
 - make the computer feel like new

 macOS Monterey made it easier to reset a Mac using the "Erase All Content and Settings" feature.
 [Apple Guide](https://support.apple.com/en-ca/HT212749)

 # Command line tools

- Command line tools enables UNIX-style development via Terminal by installing command line developer tools, such as the Apple LLVM compiler, linker, and Make.
-The full set of tools exists in this folder `/Library/Developer/CommandLineTools/usr/bin/`.
-It also includes macOS SDK frameworks and headers.
+The Command line tools package provided by Apple enables UNIX-style development via Terminal by installing several tools, such as the Apple LLVM compiler, linker, and Make.
+The list of tools can be found in the folder `/Library/Developer/CommandLineTools/usr/bin/`.

 ```bash
 xcode-select --install
 ```

 # Zsh

 Since macOS Catalina, `zsh` comes installed as the default shell.
 I use [Oh-my-zsh](https://ohmyz.sh) for plugins.
 ```bash
 # 1. Install oh-my-zsh (https://ohmyz.sh/#install)